 |Green Power Program (Renewable)||0.1%|

-Idaho Power’s Green Power Program allows customers to voluntarily support the growth and development of renewable resources.
-The table shows that the Green Power Program retired RECs in 2011, and this energy can be reported as renewable energy delivered to the program’s customers in 2011.
-The 2011 RECs and environmental attributes associated with this power have been retained and retired on behalf of and for the sole use of the Green Power Program participants and were purchased from the Bonneville Environmental Foundation (BEF).
-Learn more about our Green Power Program and their Green Power Resources.
+Note: Idaho Power’s Green Power Program allows customers to voluntarily support the growth and development of renewable resources.
+In 2013, program participants purchased more than 21 million kilowatt-hours (kWh) of green power for the region’s power grid.
+The Renewable Energy Certificates (RECs) and environmental attributes associated with this power have been retained and retired on behalf of and for the sole use of the Green Power Program participants.
+These voluntary green power purchases by Idaho Power’s Green Power Program participants are not reflected in the above table.
+Learn more about our Green Power Program.